 Researcher | Research Overview

-In addition to Dr. Charlton’s research program, she co-leads Harvard SOGIE—a 75+ member collaborative that brings together internationally-recognized experts from diverse disciplines whose research focuses on the intersections of sexual orientation, gender identity, and health.
-Dr. Charlton has also individually mentored more than 35 scholars including junior faculty, postdoctoral fellows, and trainees.
-She founded Harvard’s Postdoctoral Fellowship in Sexual Orientation and Reproductive Health Disparities Research and she has been the primary mentor on NIH-funded career development awards.
-Dr. Charlton leads formal classroom teaching in epidemiologic methods and reproductive health research across Harvard and its teaching hospitals.
+In addition to Dr. Charlton’s research program, she co-leads Harvard SOGIE—a 125+ member collaborative that brings together sexual and gender minority health researchers from across the university.
+Further, Dr. Charlton leads a number of mentoring initiatives, particularly for underrepresented minorities.
+She is a Certified Facilitator through the Center for the Improvement of Mentored Experiences and she is the founder of the Harvard Sexual and Gender Minority Health Mentoring Program.
+Dr. Charlton is an award-winning mentor and has individually mentored more than 40 scholars including early-career faculty, postdoctoral fellows, and trainees.
+In the classroom, Dr. Charlton is the Course Director for a number of classes across Harvard in epidemiology and reproductive health research.
 In the realm of medical education, she helps to lead efforts with Harvard Medical School's Sexual and Gender Minority Health Equity Initiative—a multi-year enterprise to enhance the ability of medical school students and faculty to provide evidence-based care by integrating sexual and gender minority health content across the curriculum.

 Researcher | Research Background

-Dr. Brittany Charlton is an Assistant Professor at Harvard Medical School, Boston Children’s Hospital, Brigham and Women's Hospital, and the Harvard T.H.
-Chan School of Public Health's Department of Epidemiology.
-She is the Co-Director of the Harvard SOGIE (Sexual Orientation and Gender Identity and Expression) Health Equity Research Collaborative.
-Dr. Charlton holds a BA from The New School as well as an MSc and ScD from the Department of Epidemiology at the Harvard T.H.
-Chan School of Public Health.
+Dr. Brittany Charlton is an Associate Professor at Harvard Medical School and Harvard Pilgrim Health Care Institute in the Department of Population Medicine and at the Harvard T.H.
+Chan School of Public Health in the Department of Epidemiology.
+She is also the Co-Director of the Harvard SOGIE (Sexual Orientation and Gender Identity and Expression) Health Equity Research Collaborative and Adjunct Faculty at The Fenway Institute.